-The CADTH Canadian Drug Expert Committee (CDEC) recommends that nitisinone (Orfadin) be reimbursed for the treatment of adult and pediatric patients with HT-1 in combination with a dietary restriction of tyrosine and phenylalanine, if the following criterion and conditions are met:
+The CADTH Canadian Drug Expert Committee (CDEC) recommends that nitisinone (Nitisinone Tablets) be reimbursed for the treatment of adult and pediatric patients with HT-1 in combination with a dietary restriction of tyrosine and phenylalanine, if the following criterion and conditions are met:

-Criterion:
+Criterion

-For use in patients with an established diagnosis of HT-1.
+• For use in patients with an established diagnosis of HT-1.

-Conditions:
+Conditions

-- The drug is prescribed by a physician with experience in the diagnosis and management of HT-1. - Price reduction of at least 74%.
+- The drug is prescribed by a physician with experience in the diagnosis and management of HT-1. - The total cost of treatment with nitisinone (Nitisinone Tablets) should not exceed the drug plan cost of other nitisinone products.

-Reasons for the Recommendation:
+Reasons for the Recommendation